matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The following fields are returned in the JSON response body:

 - ``messages_per_second`` - integer - The number of actions that can
-  be performed in a second. `0` or `null` mean that ratelimiting is disabled for this user.
+  be performed in a second. `0` mean that ratelimiting is disabled for this user.
-- ``burst_count`` - integer - How many actions that can be performed
+- ``burst_count`` - integer - How many actions that can be performed before
-  before being limited.
+  being limited.

 If **no** custom ratelimit is set, an empty JSON dict is returned.